homemenu/DataScienceProcess/PITCHME.md

 ### Choose An Algorithm

-Once you understand the nature of the problem, you can choose an algorithm.
-There are often several potential algorithms which can solve the problem, so you will want to try different algorithms and compare.
-The major trade-offs between algorithms typically include:
+Once you understand the nature of the problem, you can choose among viable algorithms based on the following major trade-offs:

 * Accuracy
 * Training time